Zero to 180 – Three Minute Magic

 Steel guitarist Curly Chalker made some of his first recordings during the early rock era.
 After a couple studio sessions with Lefty Frizzell in 1951, Chalker then joined up with Hank Thompson for a brief stint.
 You may be wondering, where do Hank Thompson and Curly Chalker intersect with King Records history?

 Believe it or not, Hank Thompson recorded the biggest R&B hit of 1951 that was at the same time banned from radio airplay practically everywhere, according to Jon Hartley Fox.
 Curiously, you won’t find this King cover in any official Hank Thompson release on Capitol or Dot where he spent most of his career.
-Thanks to the release in 1990 (in the UK) of a set of transcription recordings intended for radio – an album entitled ‘Previously Unreleased 1952 Air Shots’ – we now know that Hank Thompson & His Brazos Valley Boys once recorded a version of “Sixty Minute Man“!
+Thanks to the release in 1990 (in the UK) of a set of transcription recordings intended for radio – an album entitled ‘Previously Unreleased 1952 Air Shots’ – we now know that Hank Thompson & His Brazos Valley Boys once recorded a version of “Sixty Minute Man“:

 How fascinating to hear one of R&B’s more risque song lyrics coming out of the mouth of a country singer who is notable for his crisp, clear enunciation (the ‘Dean of Diction‘).
 Adding an additional layer of mystery and intrigue is the political context that led to these recordings’ very existence, as documented in the liner notes on the rear cover: